Gohla/pibs/src/2_incrementality/1_require_file/index.md

 ../../gen/2_incrementality/1_require_file/f_Cargo.toml.diff
 ```

+We're using a [path dependency](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-path-dependencies) to have `pie` depend on the `dev_shared` package at `"../dev_shared"` in the workspace.

-We've also added the [assert_matches](https://crates.io/crates/assert_matches) crate, which is a handy library for asserting that a value matches a pattern.
+We've also added a dependency to [assert_matches](https://crates.io/crates/assert_matches), which is a handy library for asserting that a value matches a pattern.
 Note that these dependencies are added under `dev-dependencies`, indicating that these dependencies are only available when running tests, benchmarks, and examples.
-Therefore, users of our library will not depend on these crates, which is good, because temporary file management and assertions are not necessary to users of the library.
+Therefore, users of our library will not depend on these libraries, which is good, because temporary file management and assertions are not necessary to users of the library.

+## Testing filesystem utilities

 Back to testing our filesystem utilities.
 Add the following tests to `pie/src/fs.rs`: